twayment/league-of-legends-analysis/README.md

 by Trey Wayment (twayment@umich.edu)

-This is the final project for EECS 398 at the University of Michigan

 ## Introduction

 This project uses post-game data from professional League of Legends (LoL) matches played in 2022 to explore how player roles affect performance.
 The dataset comes from [Oracle’s Elixir](https://oracleselixir.com).
 Each match has 12 relevant rows: one for each of the 5 players on both teams and 2 containing summary data for the two teams.
 The dataset contains 150,588 rows and 161 columns.